 Employers can request pre-employment credit reports under the Fair Credit Reporting Act (FCRA).
 The FCRA sets national restrictions for pre-employment credit reports.
-Some states have additional restrictions.
+Some cities and states have additional restrictions.

 You can order credit reports for candidates who will have financial or fiduciary responsibility for your organization.
-You must state your “permissible purpose” to use credit reports.
-Some states have specific requirements for employers who order credit reports.
+You must state your location-specific “permissible purpose” before a candidate can consent to a credit report.
 Pre-employment credit reports don’t affect credit scores or show account numbers.

 Consumer reporting agencies (CRA) like Checkr provide pre-employment credit reports.
 Pre-employment credit reports differ from other credit reports in the ways below:

 - Don’t have a scoring system, such as a FICO score